Custom travel to India

 Practical information

 India is generally safe for travelers, with some common-sense precautions.
-Avoid tap water (bottled water uncapped in front of you), hot cooked food OK (caution with salads and unpeeled fruits, unpasteurized lassis).
-Vaccines: DTP, Hepatitis A and B recommended, typhoid and rabies depending on your itinerary (consult international vaccination center 6 weeks before).
-Anti-malarial recommended for the south and east (consult your doctor).
-Indian e-Visa mandatory (apply online, valid 30 days, 1 year, or 5 years, ~$25).
-Moderate medical costs but travel insurance essential.
-Tipping ('baksheesh') customary: 10% in restaurants, 100-200 INR per day for the driver, 100 INR per bag at the hotel.
-Modest dress in holy places (shoulders and knees covered).
-Respect cows (sacred) and religious sites.
+Avoid tap water (bottled water uncapped in front of you); hot cooked food is safe, be wary of salads, unpeeled fruits and unpasteurized lassis.
+Recommended vaccines: DTP, hepatitis A and B, typhoid and rabies depending on itinerary, to check six weeks before departure.
+Anti-malarial recommended for the south and east.
+The Indian e-Visa is mandatory, applied for online, valid from 30 days to 5 years, around $25.
+Travel insurance essential.
+Tipping ('baksheesh') customary: 10% in restaurants, 100-200 INR per day for the driver.
+Modest dress in holy places, shoulders and knees covered.
+Respect cows, sacred, and religious sites.

 Frequently asked questions